 Some people still read.
 Folks like you, who are reading this right now.
 Duh!
 This superpower can be taken inside the bedroom and lead to huge productivity that most people wouldn’t notice as a big deal if you mentioned it.
 Some of us really can’t ever turn off, and if that’s you, here are a few ways to hybrid work and wind down.

 Work emails: What percentage are of enormous importance?
 Certainly not 100%, but they need to be sorted through.
 Winding down can be done while scanning your inbox, as long as you promise yourself not to get worked up over anything.
 Avoid this activity if you can’t keep that promise.

 Learning: Turns out you can learn just as much about your company’s new software by reading about the features in bed as at your desk.
-This sneakily productive habit is a nice replacement for bedtime tv - especially if you’ve been hooked by shows that can hurt your character.
-You don’t want it leaked that you enjoy The Bachelor.
+This sneakily productive habit is a nice replacement for bedtime TV - especially if you’ve been hooked on your guilty-pleasure shows lately.
+Although, some of us do like to hate-watch The Bachelor.
+Shhh…

-Idea gen: Reading fiction at bedtime can help generate ideas, either for business or pleasure.
-Author, Tim Ferris recommends fiction over non-fiction so your mind stays in the present.
-Even if that present is inside the mind of an interesting author on another planet.
-You focus less on yourself and more on a story.
-Thrillers are not the best thing to lull yourself to sleep, however.
+Idea gen: Reading fiction at bedtime can help generate ideas, either for business or for fun.
+Author, Tim Ferris recommends fiction over non-fiction so your mind stays in the present; even if that present is inside the mind of a handmaid in Gilead.
+You focus less on yourself and more on a story, allowing you to separate your work-self from yourself who needs to get to sleep soon.

 Imagine trying to work in bed in 1985.
 First of all, your laptop would have been a desktop PC the size of a DeLorean.
 Plus, the only accessory would be a pillow.
 In the modern age, you can click around to find tons of products that make productivity possible anywhere.